-In Fig. 15, we compare the face sketch synthesis results using our approach and the approach proposed in [5].
-Liu et al. [5] used the same database as ours.
+In Figure 15, we compare the face sketch synthesis results using our approach and the approach proposed in [5].
+[5] used the same database as us.
 We choose the examples which were published in [5] for comparison.
-Using our approach, the synthesized sketches are sharper and cleaner.
+Using our approach, the synthesized sketches are less blurred and cleaner.
 Large face structures and shape features in sketches are well captured.

 Our sketch synthesis algorithm has a relatively high computational cost because of patch matching.
-After being speeded up using integral computation and 2D fast Fourier transform as mentioned in Section 2.2, it takes about 3 minutes to synthesize a sketch running on a computer with 3 GHz CPU.
-Note that if multiple CPUs are available, patch matching can be done in parallel, and thus, sketches can be synthesized faster.
+After being speeded up using integral computation and 2D fast Fourier transform as mentioned in Section 2.2, it takes about three minutes to synthesize a sketch running on a computer with 3GHz CPU.
+Notice that if multiple CPUs are available, patch matching can be done in parallel and thus sketches can be synthesized faster.